afcarl/assessments/README.md

 This repo contains a set of assessments that we use to evaluate candidates who want to work with us at DataScience.
 In each folder, there is a set of questions and database schema.

 When taking a test, we'll send you some connection instructions to a remote MySQL database.
-Feel free to refer to the [MySQL reference manual](http://dev.mysql.com/doc/refman/5.6/en/).
+Feel free to refer to the [MySQL reference manual](http://dev.mysql.com/doc/refman/5.6/en/) while working through the tests.

 The `futurehome` test contains data from a fictional company that produces futuristic home automation products.